Nine of Cups

 out an old teak chest which belonged to her

-father, David's grandfather, Otto Lount, which
+father, David's grandfather, Otto Lount,

-American War.
-Edna has bequeathed this
+Spanish American War.
+Edna has

-precious piece of family history to David.
-He's
+bequeathed this precious piece of family

-both honored and thrilled.
+history to David.
+He's both honored and

 Lake Tahoe viewed from the Tahoe City